auth0-blog/angular-auth0-aside/README.md

 * [Node.js with npm](http://nodejs.org), Node >= 6.9.0, npm >= 3
 * [angular-cli](https://github.com/angular/angular-cli), >= 1.0

+## Complete Instructions

+For complete instructions on how to set up an Auth0 account, client, and API, as well as how to use this project's Node API and Angular application, please see **[Angular Auth0 Aside](angular-auth0-aside.markdown)**.

 ## Installation

 Clone this project and from the root, run the following commands to install dependencies for the server and client-side: